Gongqingcheng: Tourism

 The city has a movie house, a roller rink, and at least four tourist-level hotels.

-The new Mountain Lu International Golf Club developed by the Jiahao Company of Hong Kong can be found on the city's perimeter.
+The new Mount Lu International Golf Club developed by the Jiahao Company of Hong Kong can be found on the city's perimeter.

 Restaurants are plentiful, with the more upmarket including Yushan and Chashan, both are located in the city's best hotels.

 The city also boasts a coffee/karaoke bar: Chengshi kafei (City Coffee).
 Most hotels will also have karaoke rooms.

 The area is noted for its ducks and many orange orchards are present.
 The ducks are important for their feathers used in production of clothes, the most important industry of Gongqing.
 The Yaya company - once famous all over China for its winter clothes, duck down coats, - is situated here.
 The tile and clothing industries are the base of the economy with clothing having reportedly 20,000 workers.
 A large in progress industrial park is expanding this base.

 The city is dusty but has, by Chinese standards, relatively good air and water quality.
 It is currently under constant construction and there are frequent electric and water stoppages.